 Transfers to Aime are available from 3 different airports with Ben’s Bus.
 Our network of shared transfers include buses from Geneva Airport to Aime, Grenoble Airport to Aime.
 We also have a service between Lyon Airport and Moutiers. which is the next town along the valley floor and easily accessible by train, bus and taxi.
 Click on a logo below to find out more about our shared shuttle services from your airport.
 If you are heading to La Plagne, we also offer services directly from Geneva Airport to La Plagne.

 AIRPORT TRANSFERS TO AIME

-Our airport transfers to Aime operate on week-ends (and Fridays from Lyon Airport) during the 2019 / 2020 ski season.
-Our shared transfers operate from 7th December 2019 – 18th April 2020, depending on which airport you use.
+Our airport transfers to Aime operate on week-ends during the 2020 / 2021 ski season.
+Our shared transfers operate from 5th December 2020 – 24th April 2021, depending on which airport you use.
 We operate many shuttle buses each day and we generally transport passengers in large coaches, which means cheaper fares and less environmental impact.
-With our fantastic discounts for groups and Children, our prices start from just over £68pp Return.
+With our fantastic discounts for groups and Children, our prices start from just over £69pp Return.
 There’s no charge for carrying skis.

 BUS STATION IN AIME

 CLOSEST AIRPORT TO AIME

 Aime is about a 2 hour 20 minute drive away from Geneva (133km), Grenoble (171km) & Lyon Airports (176km) and about 1 hour 20 minutes from Chambery Airport (100 km).
 The journey can take longer at certain times of day and during the school holidays, but we allow for this in our timetables.